 Gardiner is a tiny town located in the state of Montana.
 With a population of 833 people and two constituent neighborhoods, Gardiner is the 99th largest community in Montana.

 Gardiner home prices are not only among the most expensive in Montana, but Gardiner real estate also consistently ranks among the most expensive in America.

-The per capita income in Gardiner in 2010 was $25,560, which is upper middle income relative to Montana and the nation.
-This equates to an annual income of $102,240 for a family of four.
+The per capita income in Gardiner in 2018 was $38,644, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $154,576 for a family of four.
 However, Gardiner contains both very wealthy and poor people as well.

+Gardiner is a somewhat ethnically-diverse town.
 The people who call Gardiner home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gardiner residents report their race to be White, followed by Native American.
-Important ancestries of people in Gardiner include Norwegian, Irish, Scottish, and English.
+The greatest number of Gardiner residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in Gardiner include German, Irish, English, French, and Scandinavian.

 The most common language spoken in Gardiner is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Italian and Slavic languages.